Key DuploCloud concepts

 Allocation Tags

-Host Networking: By default, Docker containers have their own network addresses.
-If you want these containers to use the same network interface as the VM, this is achieved through Host Network Mode.
+By default, Docker containers have their own network addresses.
+If you want these containers to use the same network interface as the underlying VM, you must use Host Network Mode.

-Load Balancer: If a service must be accessed by other services, it needs to be exposed using internal and external load balancers.
+If a Service must be accessed by other Services, it needs to be exposed using internal and external Load Balancers.

 This comprehensive approach ensures that services are deployed efficiently and securely, with appropriate configurations for networking, permissions, and resource allocation, facilitating a smooth operation across different environments.